Colleges That Change Lives

 The guide also praises the college’s Piper Center for Vocation and Career, noting that it “offers a staggering number of vocational services to students across their four years.”

-St. Olaf College ranks 46th in the latest edition of Kiplinger’s Personal Finance magazine’s listing of the top 100 private liberal arts colleges and top 100 private universities in the nation.
-The rankings, which are based on an examination of more than 600 private institutions, seek to measure academic excellence and affordability, with quality accounting for two-thirds of the total score.
+St. Olaf College ranks 45th in the latest edition of Kiplinger’s Personal Finance magazine’s listing of the top 100 private liberal arts colleges and top 100 private universities in the nation.
+The rankings, which are based on an examination of nearly 600 private institutions, seek to measure academic excellence and affordability, with quality accounting for over half of the total score.

-St. Olaf College placed in the top 200 because of a high four-year graduation rate, low average student debt at graduation, good student-to-faculty ratio, excellent on-campus resources, and overall great value.
+St. Olaf College placed in the top 50 because of a high four-year graduation rate, low average student debt at graduation, good student-to-faculty ratio, excellent on-campus resources, and overall great value.
+Read more …

 Fiske Guide to Colleges

-The Fiske Guide to Colleges, a guide created by another former education editor of the New York Times, Edward Fiske, provides profiles of “more than 300 of the best and most interesting institutions in the nation.”
+The Fiske Guide to Colleges, created by a former education editor for the New York Times, Edward Fiske, provides profiles of “more than 300 of the best and most interesting institutions in the nation.”

-In addition to its individual college profiles, the guide offers selective listings of colleges and universities with “unusual strength” in one of nine preprofessional areas.
-St. Olaf College was cited among the small colleges and universities strong in music as a performing art and international studies.
-The book praises the college for cultivating “an international agenda for its students and faculty” and creating “the largest international studies program in the country among liberal arts colleges.”
+The guide also offers selective listings of colleges and universities with “unusual strength” in one of nine pre-professional areas.
+St. Olaf is cited among the small colleges and universities strong in music as a performing art and international studies.
+Fiske praises the college for cultivating “an international agenda for its students and faculty” and creating “the largest international studies program in the country among liberal arts colleges.”

-In describing the college, the guide proclaims that St. Olaf is “a school where students work hard, are encouraged by good teachers, toughened by Minnesota winters, and nourished by strong moral values — in addition to hearty Scandinavian food.”
+In its profile of St. Olaf, the guide notes that it is “a school where students work hard, are encouraged by good teachers, toughened by Minnesota winters, and nourished by strong moral values — in addition to hearty Scandinavian food.”

 The campus climate is portrayed as “Minnesota nice,” and described as a great place “for those yearning for a school where spirituality and scholarship exist on the same exalted plane.”